arjunrajlaboratory/dentist2/README.md

 Troubleshooting
 ===============

-* Problem: Spots are clear in the image but are not called by dentis (not called by dentist2).
+* Problem: Spots are clear in the image but are not called by dentist (not called by dentist2).
   * Possible Reasons:
   * Possible Solutions: